ian27ax/FLatt_Pack_dist/README.md

 ### Welcome to the public Git for the FLatt Pack installer.
 You can download the newest version of FLatt Pack under the **'Releases'** section of this page.

 It is maintained by [Ian Maskery](https://www.ianmaskery.com/) of the University of Nottingham.

-If you are interested, you can find the associated journal article about this program [here](https://www.sciencedirect.com/science/article/pii/S2214860421006576)
+If interested, you can find the associated *Additive Manufacturing* journal article about this program [here](https://www.sciencedirect.com/science/article/pii/S2214860421006576).
 ***
 * **Current version:** 3.33
 * **Last update:** 6th December 2023